MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/apps/sms_appdeploymenterrorstatus-server-wmi-class.md

 ---
 title: "SMS_AppDeploymentErrorStatus Class"
-Description: Learn how to use the SMS_AppDeploymentErrorStatus class in Configuration Manager to represent application deployment error status.
+description: Learn how to use the SMS_AppDeploymentErrorStatus class in Configuration Manager to represent application deployment error status.
 titleSuffix: "Configuration Manager"
 ms.date: "09/20/2016"
 ms.prod: "configuration-manager"